vikasakankshasharma-jpg/team4job/API_KEYS.md

 ### 4.2 Cashfree Payment Gateway

 Used to collect payments from Job Givers into the escrow account.
+The `CLIENT_SECRET` is also used to verify incoming webhooks.
 *   **Path:** **Developers > API Keys > Payment Gateway**

 ```env